hexinfra/gorox/hemi/README.md

   * common/   - Place general purpose libraries,
   * contrib/  - Place community contributed components,
   * develop/  - A prototype application used to develop Hemi,
-  * internal/ - The core of Hemi,
   * procman/  - A process manager for applications using Hemi.

-The "export.go" file collects the exported elements of Hemi.

 How to use